-If you've owned a high-end monitor or graphics card in the past half a decade, chances are you've come across that asymmetric connector with the L-shaped header.
-DisplayPort.
+DisplayPort is the cable and connection of choice for connecting gaming PCs to monitors that have both high resolution and high refresh rates.
+Chances are, if you've owned a gaming PC or gaming monitor in the past half a decade, you've almost certainly come across that asymmetric connector with the L-shaped header.
 It's not as commonplace or as universal as HDMI, but it is one of the most important because as far as connectors and cables go, it's far more capable.

 But DisplayPort is more than just a cable.
 It's a set of standards.
-If you want to get the most out of your PC, your graphics card, or your monitor, then learning what DisplayPort is used for is an important step to take.
+If you want to get the most out of your PC, your graphics card, or your monitor, then learning what DisplayPort is used for, and how best to take advantage of it, is an important step to take.

 At its core, DisplayPort is a digital interface designed to deliver video and audio over a singular cable.
-Much like HDMI, it can connect a monitor to a data source, like a graphics card, and deliver the video and sound that it's outputting to the display screen.
+Much like HDMI, it can connect a monitor to a video source, like a graphics card or laptop video output, and deliver the video and sound that it's outputting to the display screen.

-Whereas connectors like HDMI are commonly found on mainstream games consoles, televisions, monitors, and graphics cards, DisplayPort is more common in high-end devices.
-It's often seen in gaming monitors or expensive graphics cards, like Nvidia's RTX 2000 GPUs, or AMD's RX 5700 Navi cards.
+Whereas connectors like HDMI are commonly found on mainstream gaming consoles, televisions, monitors, and graphics cards, DisplayPort is more common in high-end devices.
+It's often seen in gaming monitors and is found in greater numbers on the latest graphics cards, like Nvidia's RTX 3000 and 4000 series, and AMD’s RX 6000 and 7000 GPUs.

 How does DisplayPort work?